peteroupc/MailLib/docs/PeterO.Mail.Message.md

     public System.Collections.Generic.IList GetAddresses(
         string headerName);

-Gets a list of addresses contained in the header fields with the given name in this message.
+Gets a list of addresses contained in the header fields with the given ame in this message.

 <b>Parameters:</b>